AmarYasser/Solar_Tracker_Capstone_CppNd/README.md

 - corelate the camera and panel centers
 - Adapt the action with motors style.
 - (option) remove the outVideo functions.
+- (option) add a function to calculate the distnce between the centers of both sun and camera.
+- (option) add a PID control function to give a smooth PWD control signal to the motors relative to the distance between the centers.

 ## Future Considerations
 to acquire more clean code with robust performance, upgrade the code involving:

 - Using Smart pointers anf move semantics to manage `frame` variable and passing it between functions
 - Extend `dispaly()` and `video` methods to be more generic and not related to a specific class.
-- modify to accept an active camera.
+- Modify to accept an active camera.
-- add camera caliberation functions.
+- Add camera caliberation functions.
--
-## Rubric
-this project mainly tackles Loops, Functions, I/O and Object Oriented Programming sections